OriginTrail/ReadTheDocs/source/introduction-to-api.rst

 Returns one of the statuses for the replication:

--  PENDING: preparation for offer creation (depositing tokens) on the blockchain
+-  **PENDING**: preparation for offer creation (depositing tokens) on the blockchain
--  STARTED: replication is initiated and the offer is being written on the blockchain and started waiting for bids
+-  **STARTED**: replication is initiated and the offer is being written on the blockchain and started waiting for bids
--  FINALIZING: the offering time ended and proceeded with choosing bids
+-  **FINALIZING**: the offering time ended and proceeded with choosing bids
--  FINALIZED: the offer is finalized on the blockchain and bids choosen
+-  **FINALIZED**: the offer is finalized on the blockchain and bids choosen
--  CANCELLED: the previously created offer was canceled
+-  **CANCELLED**: the previously created offer was canceled
--  FAILED: the offer has failed
+-  **FAILED**: the offer has failed

 You can obtain **replication_id** as a response from call of **POST /api/replication**.